svanderburg/disnix-stafftracker-nodejs-example/README.md

     $ disnixos-env -s services.nix -n network.nix -d distribution.nix

+The variant with caching enabled can be deployed as follows:

+    $ disnixos-env -s services-with-caching.nix -n network.nix -d distribution.nix

 Deployment using the NixOS test driver
 --------------------------------------
 This system can be deployed without adapting any of the models in